Machine Learning Model Selection Guide

 accuracy 0.92 2200

-• High precision, low recall for "Credit Card": the model is conservative — when it predicts credit card, it's usually right, but it misses many actual credit card payments.
+• High precision, low recall for "Credit Card": the model is careful — when it says credit card, it's usually right, but it misses many real credit card payments.

-• Lowering the classification threshold (predict_proba > 0.35 instead of > 0.5) will raise recall and lower precision.
+• Lowering the cut-off (predict_proba > 0.35 instead of > 0.5) raises recall and lowers precision.

 Overfitting vs Underfitting